 The Contractor shall at all times take reasonable and practicable Management Measures to avoid harm to Cultural Heritage from Works under the Contract.
-Where a Cultural Heritage Management Plan (CHMP) or Cultural Heritage Management Agreement (CHMA) is specified in Clause 3 of Annexure MRTS51.1, the Contactor shall operate in accordance with the conditions.
+Where a Cultural Heritage Management Plan (CHMP), Cultural Heritage Management Agreement (CHMA), or Cultural Heritage Field Agreement (CHFA) is specified in Clause 3 of Annexure MRTS51.1, the Contactor shall operate in accordance with the conditions.
+Where Approvals for works on historical / European Cultural Heritage are specified in Clause 3 of Annexure MRTS51.1, the Contractor shall operate in accordance with any conditions of the Approval.

-The Contractor shall comply with the contract specific requirements in Clause 3.1 - 3.6 of Annexure MRTS51.1.
+The Contractor shall comply with the contract specific requirements in Clause 3.1 - 3.7 of Annexure MRTS51.1.

-8.4.2.1 Indigenous Heritage
+8.4.2.1 Aboriginal or Torres Strait Islander Heritage

-Where disturbance or clearing is required outside the area covered by the CHMA or CHMP, the Contractor shall notify the Administrator.
-Works will not commence beyond the area covered by CHMA or CHMP, until deemed suitable by the Administrator.
+Where disturbance or clearing is required outside the area covered by the CHMA, CHFA, or CHMP, the Contractor shall notify the Administrator.
+Works will not commence beyond the area covered by the Agreement, until deemed suitable by the Administrator.

-Where, during the Contract, items of potential Indigenous Cultural Heritage are discovered when Cultural Heritage Personnel are present, activities shall only proceed in accordance with the procedures outlined in the CHMP or CHMA.
+Where, during the Contract, items of potential Aboriginal or Torres Strait Cultural Heritage are discovered when Cultural Heritage Personnel are present, activities shall only proceed in accordance with the procedures outlined in the CHMP, CHFA, or CHMA.
 If Cultural Heritage Personnel are not present at the time of a discovery, refer to Clause 8.4.2.3 of this Technical Specification for management requirements.

-8.4.2.2 Non-Indigenous heritage
+8.4.2.2 Historical / European heritage

-The Contractor shall comply with any Approval conditions as stated in Clause 1 of Annexure MRTS51.1.
-Unless otherwise stated in Clause 1 of Annexure MRTS51.1, the Contractor shall obtain all Approvals required for impacting heritage listed places within and adjacent to the Site as per the applicable legislation.
+The Contractor shall comply with any Approval conditions as stated in Clause 3.7 of Annexure MRTS51.1 as well as any contract specific requirements in Clause 3.1.
+Unless otherwise stated in Clause 1 of Annexure MRTS51.1, the Contractor shall obtain all Approvals required for impacting historical / European heritage listed places within and adjacent to the Site as per the applicable legislation.